 How can I reimburse employees for medical expenses?

-To reimburse employees for medical expenses, you will need to understand how an HRA works and how easy our HRA administration tool makes that for you.
+To reimburse employees for medical expenses, you will need to understand how an HRA works and how easy our HRA administrator tool makes that for you.

 We make it easy for employees to just snap a picture of their receipts for reimbursement.
 Employers have a lot of flexibility over what is reimbursed.
 Understanding the impact of these options can go a long way towards helping the employer achieve their objectives and keep their budget in check.